CausAdv: A Causal-based Framework for Detecting Adversarial Examples: Detection through the interpretability of causal features

-Figure ~\ref{fig:Explain} presents some qualitative results for adversarial detection approach based on causal explanation.
-In Figure ~\ref{fig:Explain} we have the original samples, and their causal features that refer to the most descriminitive regions highlighted as attention maps.
-As we see from the figure, for clean samples, when generating heatmaps of the causal features corresponding to their true class, the heatmaps serve as clear and comprehensible explanations for the decision.
-This is because they include all regions of interest that led to such a decision, and they remain consistent across every instance of this class.
-This shows that the features related to the class indeed exist in the image, providing a strong indication of the decision's correctness.
-In the contrary, for adversarial examples across all attacks, the heatmaps generated are meaningless and not interpretable, this is because the causal features of the class related to the adversarial example do not actually exist in the image, and thus no visual explanations are useful here.
-This clearly shows the power of causal explanation and interpretation for adversarial robustness.
+Figure~\ref{fig:Explain} presents qualitative results for our adversarial detection approach based on causal explanations.
+The figure includes original input samples along with heatmaps highlighting their most discriminative causal features, visualized as attention maps.
+As shown, for clean samples, the heatmaps generated using the causal features associated with the true class offer clear and coherent visual explanations of the model's decisions.
+These maps consistently highlight the relevant regions of interest that contribute to the prediction and are generally stable across different instances of the same class.
+This consistency reinforces the idea that the features responsible for the decision are truly present in the image, thus offering strong evidence of the prediction's reliability.
+In contrast, for adversarial examples across all attack types, the generated heatmaps lack interpretability and appear semantically meaningless.
+This is because the causal features of the adversarially predicted class are not genuinely present in the input image.
+As a result, the corresponding attention maps fail to highlight any meaningful regions, making them ineffective as explanations.
+These observations clearly demonstrate the complementary role of causal explanation in enhancing adversarial robustness.
+These findings highlight the potential of this method for real-world applications such as object localization and detection.